Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Experimental constraints: low-energy nuclear physics

-Recently, from heavy-ion collisions it was discovered that it is possible to measure the nucleus charge radius by using the energy dependence of the Breit-Wheeler process \cite{Wang:2022ihj}.
-Additionally, the STAR experiment has also found the total matter radius determined using the diffractive photoproduction in ultra-peripheral collisions to observe a unique spin interference pattern in the angular distribution of $\rho\rightarrow \pi^++\pi^-$ decays \cite{STAR:2022wfe}.
-Combining these two measurements, they found that for $^{197}$Au there was a neutron skin of $0.17 \pm 0.03(stat.) \pm 0.08(syst.) $ fm and a for $^{238}$U there was a neutron skin of $ 0.44 \pm 0.05(stat.) \pm 0.08(syst.) $ fm \cite{STAR:2022wfe}.
+Recently, from heavy-ion collisions it was discovered that it is possible to measure the nucleus charge radius by using the energy dependence of the Breit--Wheeler process \citep{Wang:2022ihj}.
+Additionally, the STAR experiment has also found the total matter radius determined using the diffractive photoproduction in ultra-peripheral collisions to observe a unique spin interference pattern in the angular distribution of $\rho\rightarrow \pi^++\pi^-$ decays \citep{STAR:2022wfe}.
+Combining these two measurements, they found that for $^{197}$Au there was a neutron skin of 0.17 $\pm$ 0.03 (stat.) $\pm$ 0.08 (syst.) fm and a for $^{238}$U there was a neutron skin of 0.44 $\pm$ 0.05 (stat.) $\pm$ 0.08 (syst.) fm \citep{STAR:2022wfe}.
 To date these results have not yet been used in theoretical calculations but they do appear to be consistent with PREXII results.